15 Patios to Hit in St. Louis This Summer

 Patio weather is here to stay in St. Louis for the foreseeable future.
 To celebrate, we’ve compiled a list of some of our favorite courtyard hangouts in the city, including cafés, restaurants, neighborhood bars and spots to groove to live music under the stars.

-From the owner and chef behind Demun Oyster Bar, Barrio has arrived in Demun equipped with a flavorful spin on Mexican, Cuban and South-American cuisine.
-Barrio replaced the well-loved seafood spot in April, with a fresh emphasis on community dining and socializing.
-Their patio is the perfect setting to sip on a selection from their extensive list of tequilas and mezcals.
+Barrio offers up a flavorful spin on Mexican, Cuban and South American cuisine.
+Its patio is the perfect setting to sip a selection from their extensive list of tequilas and mezcals.
+Daily tapas specials make this DeMun hotspot particularly great for happy hour.

 Drive or stroll by Herbie’s bustling patio in Clayton on a summer afternoon, and you may be inspired to take a detour for a glass of rosé or a cold beer.
-The environment feels elegant yet comfortable, and the bounty of seating invites large groups of friends or coworkers to congregate and enjoy the fresh air.
+The environment feels elegant yet comfortable, and the bounty of seating invites large groups of friends or coworkers to congregate and enjoy the fresh air and Ramon Cuffie‘s delicious dishes.

 Brasserie and Taste by Niche

-The Royale is a well-rounded South City mainstay for refreshing cocktails, local beer, and tasty food.
-Tucked away from the street, the picturesque courtyard offers a respite from the bustling Tower Grove neighborhood.
+The Royale is a well-rounded South City mainstay for refreshing cocktails, local beer and tasty food.
+Tucked away from the street, the picturesque courtyard offers a respite from the busy traffic on Kingshighway.
+On cooler nights, the outdoor firepit is the prime spot for cozy conversation.

 Urban Chestnut Brewing Co. in Midtown

-The courtyard at UCBC’s Midtown Brewery & Biergarten on Washington feels like an oasis, as if it could belong to an Italian villa or a California bungalow.
-In the warmer months, the vast outdoor space contains rows and rows of picnic tables shaded by umbrellas to accommodate the crowds.
-Grab a brew at the bar and peruse their extensive menu, including UCBC’s signature warm pretzels, salads and sandwiches on locally made bread.
+The courtyard at UCBC’s Brewery & Biergarten on Washington Avenue in Midtown feels like an oasis, as if it could belong in a Bavarian village or behind a cool California bungalow.
+In the warmer months, the outdoor space contains rows and rows of picnic tables shaded by umbrellas to accommodate the crowds.
+Grab a brew at the bar and peruse the beer-friendly menu, including UCBC’s signature warm pretzels, salads and sandwiches on locally made bread.

 Sasha’s on Shaw

-Sasha’s Shaw location recently revamped their quaint patio, complete with new patio furniture and much more of it.
-On any given night of the week, you can find Sasha’s buzzing with locals taking advantage of their unbeatable late-night happy hour.
-Choose from several $2.50 4 Hands cans or half-price glasses of wine and make some new acquaintances.
+Sasha’s Shaw location recently revamped its quaint patio, complete with new patio furniture (and much more of it).
+On any given night of the week, you can find Sasha’s buzzing with locals taking advantage of the unbeatable late-night drink and small bites happy hour.
+Choose from several 4 Hands cans at $2.50 each or half-price glasses of wine, and make some new acquaintances.

 Café Osage at Bowood Farms

 Sheltered from the street by fern fronds and flowerpots, the patio at Café Osage sets an impressive standard for ambiance.
-The café connects to Bowood Farms, a plant nursery and home-and-lifestyle store hybrid with its own kitty-in-residence.
+The café connects to Bowood Farms, a plant nursery, on a Central West End property that also includes a gift shop, Holliday.
 The café’s breakfast and lunch menu highlights fresh, seasonal ingredients for lighter options to reflect the green surroundings.

-Atomic Cowboy’s patio in the Grove neighborhood is a prolific destination for everything from Sunday brunch to happy hour to live music and DJ sets late into the night.
-Take a breather from the packed dance floor and make some new friends in the courtyard on weekends (or during their new Motown Monday events).
+Atomic Cowboy’s patio in The Grove neighborhood is a destination for everything from Sunday brunch to happy hour to live music and DJ sets late into the night.
+Take a breather from the packed dance floor and make some new friends in the courtyard on weekends.
+The menu is full of Mexican street food favorites that pair perfectly with the lineup of innovative margarita flavors such as blackberry-thyme and lavender-chili.

 The Mud House

 The patio at The Mud House on Cherokee Street is a natural pick for an early coffee and pastry or a heartier brunch or lunch.
-The environment is bursting with character, from their humorous animal table-markers to the board-game-plastered bathroom.
-Open every day until 4 p.m., you’ll find the cozy brick patio filled with coffee-lovers conversing or conducting work meetings over a Mudslinger or the daily hash.
+The environment is bursting with character, from the humorous animal table-markers to the board game-plastered bathroom.
+Open every day until 4 p.m., the cozy brick patio is filled with coffee-lovers conversing or conducting work meetings over a Mudslinger or the daily hash.

-Thurman’s jazz bar is another Shaw neighborhood staple, named after the quiet residential street on which it huddles.
-Their covered patio outside features picnic table-style seating and, on evenings with live music, provides a breezy spot to enjoy the effervescent guitar wafting from inside.
+Thurman’s is named after the quiet residential street on which it huddles in the Shaw neighborhood.
+The covered patio outside features picnic table-style seating and, on evenings with live music, provides a breezy spot to enjoy the effervescent guitar wafting from inside.
+The Mexican street food menu extends to brunch on Sundays, featuring classic dishes such as huevos rancheros and chilaquiles.

 Wild Flower Restaurant & Catering